LieppOS/OrangeFox-Ulefone-GQ5012BF1/device_tree/README.md

 android_kernel_ulefone_gq5012bf1
 ```

-Large research notes and hardware reverse-engineering results belong in [`Findings.md`](Findings.md), keeping this README focused on building and using the device tree.
+Keep this README focused on building and using the device tree.

 ## Research policy